 It might not be the same experience as outdoor grilling, but this method is the next best thing when cooking inside.
 These grills are a safe alternative to other methods such as charcoal or gas, especially for being indoors.
 Being indoors means you’ll be using electric as an energy source, something that is consistent and doesn’t take much monitoring.

 Having an indoor grill with removable plates will allow you to enjoy grilled food, while having more ways to cook.
-Instead of simply grilling, most grills with removable plates will allow you to panini press and griddle.
-This will keep things exciting every time you start the grill up, instead of the same boring cooking methods.

 When you're done cooking, clean up is simple.
 You can remove the plates and not waste 20 minutes carefully cleaning the grill.
 You can either separate the plate from the base and wash it yourself or put it straight in the dishwasher.

-If you want to enjoy the convenience of indoor grills with removable plates, take a moment to review these 5 options:
+If you want to enjoy the convenience of indoor grills with removable plates, take a moment to review these 5 options.

 Top 5 Indoor Grills with Removable Plates

 - George Foreman 4 Serving Removable Plate Grill

 The Cuisinart GR-4N 5-in-1 Griddler is the top choice, thanks to the 5-in-1 design.
 You get a full grill, griddle, panini press, half grill/half griddle, and contact grill.
 This gives you much more freedom to cook different styles of food with the same grilling unit…while indoors!

 The two removable plates can be detached with the push of a button.
 It also comes with a cleaning tool that can be used to scrape between the grill surface to get the hard-to-reach areas.